 A Gifted Child

 So while I’ve been trying to deal with all the health stuff, I finally came to the realization that Caroline is a gifted child.
-It actually took another homeschool mom pointing it out to me after reading my blog and inviting me to become a part of the Gifted Homeschoolers Forum Bloggers group to come to this realization.
+It actually took another homeschool mom pointing it out to me after reading my blog to come to this realization.

 I’m not going to say much about this here since I try to protect Caroline’s privacy online.
 But a gifted child is not the same thing as having a smart child.
 Gifted is different and it brings with it a whole set of challenges and opportunities.
 Like most gifted kids, Caroline’s development is asynchronous in some significant ways and so I’m struggling to determine the best ways to meet her needs and address areas that need focus.
 And have all of us stay sane in the process.